DamonCharlesRoberts/damonroberts/content/talk/APSA2020/index.md

   country:

 summary:
-abstract: Political language often has gendered connotations, both in the topics politicians talk about, but also in the words they use.
+abstract: "Political language often has gendered connotations, both in the topics politicians talk about, but also in the words they use.
 Using a validated dictionary of 700 words rated on the dimension of masculinity and femininity, we analyze approximately 27,000 public statements and interviews of U.S. Senators.
 We expect that